nannau/starter-hugo-academic/content/publication/dwarfs/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Thomas, Guillaume F.
+- Guillaume F Thomas
 - admin
-- McConnachie, Alan
+- Alan McConnachie
-- Fabbro, Sebastien
+- Sebastien Fabbro
-- Teimoorinia, Hossen
+- Hossen Teimoorinia
-- Côté, Patrick
+- Patrick Côté
-- et al.
+- et al